leenajaaskelainen/leenajaaskelainen.github.io/index.md

 *Out of Body Experience* will be exhibited as a part of Kotka Art annual art show during summer of 2018 in Kotka.

-“ My body causes some confusion in people.
-They are thinking whether I'm male or female, and sometimes they try to harrass me or mock me, or misgender me on purpose.”
+> My body causes some confusion in people.
+They are thinking whether I'm male or female, and sometimes they try to harrass me or mock me, or misgender me on purpose.

-“ My real body is my skeleton.”
+> My real body is my skeleton.

-“ When I was thin, it was so important to me, that I once said that I'd rather be dead than fat.
+> When I was thin, it was so important to me, that I once said that I'd rather be dead than fat.
 I meant it.
-A little embarrasing now.”
+A little embarrasing now.

-“ I really wanna have a mustache.
-God damn, gosh darn, I love mustaches, but I can't have it, cause I have only like a few dark hairs above my lip, and that's it!”
+> I really wanna have a mustache.
+God damn, gosh darn, I love mustaches, but I can't have it, cause I have only like a few dark hairs above my lip, and that's it!

 Written, directed and designed by Leena Jääskeläinen